 You must obtain the Open Client software from Sybase.
 Make sure the version of Open Client you install supports both of the following:

 The operating system running on the client computer The version of InfoMaker that you are running

-Required Open Client versions
+Open Client required

 To use the DirectConnect interface, you must install Open Client.

 For information about Open Client, see your Open Client documentation.